 Best Totally Self-Promoting Selfie: Team Bottle Makes Three

 Who is that looking all legit and shit in their new Bottle Makes Three polo shirts?
 It’s us, looking all bright-eyed because it’s only 9:00 AM and we haven’t started drinking yet!
 Big thanks to Jessica Burch of DesignFarm30A for all her hard work with our shirts and other merchandise.
 Jessica has been a longtime friend and supporter of Bottle Makes Three, and her graphic design and merchandise work is always excellent.
 If you are looking to hire someone to help up your game, check out DesignFarm30A.
-And no, we didn’t get any cash or free swag in return for this recommendation.
-We just like to show off our new shirts!
+We love our new shirts!